fancytigerdustball/PyPig/README.md

 python
 ```

-Note! pigify and depigify will ignore any characters that aren't alphabetical.
+Note! pigify and depigify will ignore any characters that aren't alphabetical and make all letters lower-case

 ```
 >>> print(pl.pigify('I play 2048'))